 First thing, addressing the previously mentioned Reddit comment.
 I’m a game reviewer.
 My job is to provide news, reviews, guides, and articles about games.
 To do this, I need games, and I acquire them one of three ways.

 - Request a press code from a games developer or publisher.

 - I am offered a press code from a games developer or publisher without asking.

-Also, remember what the purpose of a game review is.
-A game review is to give you an overview of the gameplay, objective facts about the game, and an explained and thoughtful opinion on both of those things.
+Also, remember what the purpose of a game review is?
+A game review is to give you an overview of the gameplay, objective facts about the how the game plays, and an explained and thoughtful opinion on both of those things.

 I consider a low score to be 6.5 and under.
 Most of my current reviews are 7 and higher, a couple are lower but not too many.
-On my other scale, many of them have the verdict of buy now or watch for updates, but none of them have the “do not buy” yet.
+On my early access scale, many of them have the verdict of buy now or watch for updates, but none of them have the “do not buy” (at the time I wrote this piece).
 Here is the logic behind this.
 The first way I acquire games to review is, I buy them, personally, with my own cash.

 Then, regardless of the verdict, I’m a town crier screaming at everybody on every platform possible to check out my new review!
 Because I want people to read it, I want people to follow me and engage with me.
 Otherwise, my work may as well be a diary.
 So any game maker or publisher that gives me a game to review, knows full well I’ll be advertising the crap out of my coverage of it.
 For my own sake.